-The experienced mentor knows how to balance frustration and success among the youth teams.
+The strong mentor knows how to balance frustration and success among the youth teams.
 Too little frustration makes them lazy, too much frustration make them give up.
 Too much success, and too early, makes them lazy again, too little success discourage them.

 Perhaps this is the true art of being a media lab mentor - and it is not about knowledge, but experience and... art!
-The art of mentoring.

-If we take a closer look at the things we have been talking about in this section, we notice a very strong and always underestimated link and interdependence between learning and narrative.
+If we take a closer look at the things we have been talking about in this section, we notice a very strong and always underestimated link and dependence between learning and narrative.